The Medical School,

 Lead academic: Dr Carolyn Staton

 Translational oncology is the process by which laboratory research informs the development of new treatments for cancer.
-It’s a rapidly advancing field with massive therapeutic and commercial potential, and recent graduates have gone on to work in academic research science, pharmaceuticals, the biotech industry and the NHS among others.
+It’s a rapidly advancing field with massive therapeutic and commercial potential, and recent graduates have gone on to work in academic research science, pharmaceuticals, medical writing, the biotech industry and the NHS among others.

 Our MSc(Res) is taught by leading research scientists and clinicians.
 The course offers training in the theory and practice of translational oncology and provides you with transferable skills for your future career.